Xavien Howard: 2016

-On May 18, 2016, the Miami Dolphins signed Howard to a four-year, US$6.12 million contract with $3.83 million guaranteed and a signing bonus of $2.65 million.
+On May 18, 2016, the Dolphins signed Howard to a four-year, US$6.12 million contract with $3.83 million guaranteed and a signing bonus of $2.65 million.

 During organized team activities and minicamp, Howard competed for job as the No. 2 starting cornerback against Tony Lippett.
 On the final day of minicamp, Howard suffered a knee injury and was placed on the physically unable to perform list after it was discovered he would require surgery.
 Howard underwent arthroscopy surgery and was unable to physically participate in training camp.
 Although he missed the first three preseason games, head coach Adam Gase elected to name Howard the second starting cornerback, alongside veteran Byron Maxwell, to begin the regular season.